daplazafer/true-immutables-for-java/README.md

 ```

 The `@Immutable` annotation enforces immutability rules on all fields except those marked with `@Mutable`, which are excluded from the checks.

+## License

+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

+### Dependencies

+This project makes use of third-party dependencies that are governed by their respective licenses:

+- **Kotlin** is licensed under the **Apache License 2.0**.
+More details can be found at [https://www.apache.org/licenses/LICENSE-2.0](https://www.apache.org/licenses/LICENSE-2.0).
+- **AspectJ** is licensed under the **Eclipse Public License (EPL) 1.0**.
+More details can be found at [https://www.eclipse.org/legal/epl-v10.html](https://www.eclipse.org/legal/epl-v10.html).